sensoworks/docs/docs/edge/edge-architecture.md

   - A smart wearable device that monitor health parameters, that can communicate to the cloud using the bluethoot connection to a mobile phone
   - An Arduino based solution developed in C software, with a power back an internet connectivity, monitoring temperature, air quality, noise
   - A Python program running in an industrial PC, receiving information from sensors nearby, single or multiple sensors, connected via Bluethoot or else

-Fog is still a component running on the Edge, but usually interacts or need a kind of communication with the cloud to work properly.
+  - Fog is still a component running on the Edge, but usually interacts or need additional communication with the cloud to work properly.
 This interaction can be limited to configuring the Fog gateway

 ![](/docs/assets/images/sensoworks-edge-fog-architecture.jpeg)